Early Virginia African Americans

-John Morgan (Slave Owner and possible Father) was a Quaker born in Virginia abt.
-1800.
+Joan C. Morgan (Slave Owner).
 My Great Great Grandmother Millie Baine was born in 1818 in Virginia (assuming she was a Slave).
 Abt 1843 or 1845 she gave birth to Gabriel (Gabe) and John Morgan (twins).
-The bible stated that the children were the son's of James (Slave Owner).
-However, The 1850 Census shows Millie Morgan and husband Peter Morgan as FREE Inhabitants of Virginia prior to the end of Slavery.
-She had children prior to my great grandfather and after him.
-She is mentioned in some Census reports as being Mulatto.
+The bible stated that the children were the property of the (Slave Owner).
+However, She is mentioned in some Census reports as being Mulatto.

 From many of the documents I reviewed, life was different for the Black man and woman in Georgia compared to those who lived and worked in the Southern States like, Tennessee, Mississippi, Georgia and the Carolinas.
 Virginia is a proud State.
 They kept many records.
 It was not difficult to trace family in Virginia.
 The migration of Early Virginian's to the South is amazing.
 When you read the Census many families stayed close.
 They were doors apart.
 The cousins might be right next door.
 But what I love is figuring out how everyone is related.

-The Move to Mississippi: "The Morgan Hendricks (Hendrix) side of the family *Maternal*
+The Move to Mississippi: "The Morgan and Hendricks" Migration (Maternal Side of The Family)